christiannielsen98/BDP-miniprojects/Data/readme.md

 - eligible_double_your_impact_match - project was eligible for a 50% off offer by a corporate partner (logo appears on a project, like Starbucks or Disney)
 - eligible_almost_home_match - project was eligible for a $100 boost offer by a corporate partner
 - date_posted - data a project went live on the site

-donations.csv
-donationid - unique donation identifier projectid - unique project identifier (project that received the donation) donor_acctid - unique donor identifier (donor that made a donation) donor_city donor_state donor_zip is_teacher_acct - donor is also a teacher donation_timestamp donation_to_project - amount to project, excluding optional support (tip) donation_optional_support - amount of optional support donation_total - donated amount dollar_amount - donated amount in US dollars donation_included_optional_support - whether optional support (tip) was included for DonorsChoose.org payment_method - what card/payment option was used
+- donationid - unique donation identifier
+- projectid - unique project identifier (project that received the donation)
+- donor_acctid - unique donor identifier (donor that made a donation)
+- donor_city
+- donor_state
+- donor_zip
+- is_teacher_acct - donor is also a teacher
+- donation_timestamp
+- donation_to_project - amount to project, excluding optional support (tip)
+- donation_optional_support - amount of optional support
+- donation_total - donated amount
+- dollar_amount - donated amount in US dollars
+- donation_included_optional_support - whether optional support (tip) was included for DonorsChoose.org
+- payment_method - what card/payment option was used
-payment_included_acct_credit - whether a portion of a donation used account credits redemption payment_included_campaign_gift_card - whether a portion of a donation included corporate sponsored giftcard payment_included_web_purchased_gift_card - whether a portion of a donation included citizen purchased giftcard (ex: friend buy a giftcard for you) payment_was_promo_matched - whether a donation was matched 1-1 with corporate funds via_giving_page - donation given via a giving / campaign page (example: Mustaches for Kids) for_honoree - donation made for an honoree donation_message - donation comment/message.
+- payment_included_acct_credit - whether a portion of a donation used account credits redemption
+- payment_included_campaign_gift_card - whether a portion of a donation included corporate sponsored giftcard
+- payment_included_web_purchased_gift_card - whether a portion of a donation included citizen purchased giftcard (ex: friend buy a giftcard for you)
+- payment_was_promo_matched - whether a donation was matched 1-1 with corporate funds
+- via_giving_page - donation given via a giving / campaign page (example: Mustaches for Kids)
+- for_honoree - donation made for an honoree
+- donation_message - donation comment/message.
 Used to calcualte great_chat

-essays.csv
-projectid - unique project identifier teacher_acctid - teacher id that created a project title - title of the project short_description - description of a project need_statement - need statement of a project essay - complete project essay
+- projectid - unique project identifier
+- teacher_acctid - teacher id that created a project

-resources.csv
+- title - title of the project
+- short_description - description of a project
+- need_statement - need statement of a project
+- essay - complete project essay
+- resourceid - unique resource id
+- projectid - project id that requested resources for a classroom
+- vendorid - vendor id that supplies resources to a project
+- vendor_name
-resourceid - unique resource id projectid - project id that requested resources for a classroom vendorid - vendor id that supplies resources to a project vendor_name project_resource_type - type of resource item_name - resource name (ex: ipad 32 GB) item_number - resource item identifier item_unit_price - unit price of the resource item_quantity - number of a specific item requested by a teacher
+- project_resource_type - type of resource
+- item_name - resource name (ex: ipad 32 GB)
+- item_number - resource item identifier
+- item_unit_price - unit price of the resource
+- item_quantity - number of a specific item requested by a teacher